lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

 Some properties are pretty simple to define such as name, description or icon.
 For other properties here is a quick description on how to retrieve the wanted data.

 ### Links
-This property let the developer define useful links for the extension.
+This property lets the developer define useful links for the extension.
-For now, we only manage documentation links and must be defined as a sub property of links attribute :
+For now, we only manage documentation links and must be defined as a sub property of links attribute:
 ```json
 links: {
 	documentation: ‘https//….’